techish-io/jsearch/README.md

 * Python3
 * pandas (python module)
 * mock (python module)
-* Tested on on linux only
+* Tested on on Linux and OS X only

 ## Setup pip3 and pandas library
 ```